awasm-apps/llama-x/README.md

 # llama-x
-Deploy AI workloads from Git to Fleets Awasm Geo clusters
+Deploy AI workloads from Git to Fleets of Awasm Geo clusters